Tinram/Go-Notes/README.md

 ### arguments

 + passed by value
-+ use pointers to pass args by reference (updates / size)
++ use pointers to pass arguments by reference (updates / size)
-+ no arg defaults, or args by name
++ no argument defaults, or arguments by name

 ### bootstrap / auto exec